Dr. Anita Esquerra-ZwiersAssistant Professor of Nursing

 - “‘It’s Somebody Else’s Milk’: Mothers' Providing Consent for Donor Human Milk Feedings in Their Very Low Birth Weight Infants,” with B. Rossman, P. Meier, J. Engstrom, J. Janes and A. Patel, Journal of Human Lactation, 32(1), 2016

 Outside the College

 Anita is very passionate about missions (local and global) and diversity and inclusion.
-Her family is extremely important to her and a majority of her free time is spent with her husband, Bill; nine-year-old daughter, Olivia; and seven-year-0ld son, Peter.
+Her family is extremely important to her and a majority of her free time is spent with her family.
 If she had more time in her life, she would cook, bake, read, sew and run more.